pexels-photo-244466-244466.jpg

 Located in the Golfo Dulce just north of Panama, Pavones only works on large, long-interval S and SSW swells.
 And yes, Pavones offers make-able barrel sections at a lower tide.

-Witches Rock is a world-class beach break located at Playa Naranjo within the Santa Rosa National Park in Guanacaste.
+Witch’s Rock (Roca Bruja) is a world-class beach break located at Playa Naranjo within the Santa Rosa National Park in Guanacaste.

-This hollow A-frame wave is often groomed by strong offshore winds coming from Lake Nicaragua, and is best known for the epic “Roca Bruja” pictured in the background.
+This hollow A-frame wave is often groomed by strong offshore winds coming from Lake Nicaragua, and is best known for the epic rock pictured in the background.

-Witches Rock performs best on S and SW swells at mid-high tide, and is only accessible by boat.
-Offshore winds are best December-February (Costa Rica’s dry season).
+Witch’s Rock performs best on W and NW swells at mid-high tide, and is only accessible by boat.

 For questions and inquiries about surf/bodysurf travel destinations in Costa Rica, email me: spencer@thebodysurfblog.com